 A few weeks later, I was briefing the entire executive leadership team of a $10 billion business.

 I wish I could tell you that I was some kind of genius, but in retrospect, the green light in the situation was obvious.
-It wasn’t so much that I noticed the green light, but that I moved on it.
+It wasn’t so much that I noticed it, but that I acted on it.

 The hard part here is that the lights in most organizations are rarely green or red, but actually some shade of yellow.
 That’s why most of us spend time planning, taking measured steps, and testing progress.
 And most of the time, that’s absolutely the right decision.